OpenTechFund/secure-email/README.md

 * Key availability: Almost every attempt to solve the key validation problem turns into a key availability problem, because once you have validated a public key, you need to make sure that this validation is available to the user on all the possible devices they might want to send or receive messages on.
 * Key revocation: What happens when a private key is lost, and a user want to issue a new public key?
 None of the projects in this report have an answer for how to deal with this in a post-CA and post-WoT world.

+Some of the major experimental approaches to solving the problem of public key discovery and validation include:

+1. Inline: Many of the projects here plan to simply include the user's public key as an attachment to every outgoing email (or in a footer or SMTP header).
+1. DNS: Key distributed via DNSSEC, where a service provider adds a DNS entry for each user containing the user's public key or fingerprint.
+1. Append-only log: Proposal to modify Certificate Transparency to handle user accounts, where audits are performed against append-only logs.
+1. Network perspective: Validation by key endorsement (third party signatures), with audits performed via network perspective.
+1. Introductions: Discovery and validation of keys through acquaintance introduction.
+1. Mobile: Although too lengthy to manually transcribe, an app on a mobile device can be used to easily exchange keys in person (for example, via a QR code or bluetooth connection).

 <a name="metadata-protection"></a>Metadata Protection
 -----------------------------------------------------------